IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 # Data Stream Handler module

-This section describes the architecture, usage, and available implementations of data stream handlers within CoFMPy.
+This section describes the architecture, usage, and available implementations of data stream handlers within CoFmuPy.

 ---
 ## 1. Overview